mattsemar/dsp-bulldozer/readme.md

 Use DeleteFactoryTrash config property to automatically delete items that would be littered

 Non-cheaty options are not quite complete.
 For now, foundation is deducted properly but soil pile limits are not honored.
+For this mode, foundation will be taken first from the user's inventory and then from storage containers and logistics stations on the current planet.

 Check the "Environment Modification" menu to find the action button
 ![Example2](https://github.com/mattsemar/dsp-bulldozer/blob/master/Examples/example2.png?raw=true)